-Recent work has been completed that provides age and length composition input sample size using bootstrap methodologies for all AFSC trawl surveys (Hulson et al. 2023) and work is currently being initiated that will develop methods to determine age and length compositiion input sample size for fishery-dependent data.
+Recent work has been completed that provides age and length composition input sample size using bootstrap methodologies for all AFSC trawl surveys (Hulson et al. 2023) and work is currently being initiated that will develop methods to determine age and length composition input sample size for fishery-dependent data.
 We will investigate the inclusion of these input sample sizes to weight compositional data in future assessments.